KArbeRes/MagentaA11yV2/public/content/documentation/web/component/number-input.md

 ### Use `type="text"` for number inputs

-Use `type=text` with `inputmode="numeric"` with an input pattern and JS to filter out non-numeric characters.
+Use `type=text` with `inputmode="numeric"` with an input pattern and JavaScript to filter out non-numeric characters.

 ```html
 <label for="pin">